padiketeku/EnvMonMod/EMM-Prac-4-Land Clearing.md

 ```

-The extent of clearing and regrowth
+The extent of clearing and regrowth.

 |Year| Clearing (ha) | Regrowth (ha)
 |----|---------------|-------------|